CenterForOpenScience/OSFDocs/docs/projects/registrations.rst

 downloads are permitted.
 Files are saved within their storage add-ons and OSF Storage, grouped into folders.
 The folders are titled "Archive of [storage add-on]."
 These folders are collapsed by default.

+The Recent Actity widget only only shows the original OSF project's activity prior to the registration of that project.
+Activity related to the registration itself, such as the user's creation of the registration, is not shown in the registration's Recent Activity widget.
+In other words, the registration's Recent Activity widget is a frozen snapshot of the original OSF project's recent activity.

+Activity pertaining to the creation of the registration is logged into the original OSF project's Recent Activity widget:

+*Intiated: the administrator who creates the registration is listed in the Recenty Activity widget as the oen who initiated the registration.
+*Approved: the last administrator to approve the registration is the only admin listed in the Recent Activity widget who approved the registration.
+*Canceled: the first adminstrator to cancel the registration is the only admin listed in the Recent Acvitity widget who canceled the registration.
+*Registered: the last administrator to approve the registration is the only admin listed in the Recent Activity widget who registered the registration.

 Creating a Registration
 -----------------